karansinghtomar123/E-Commerce-Project/README.md

 ## Iterative & Incremental Model

-The Iterative & Incremental SDLC model essentially brings together an incremental development model which makes it amongst the best SDLC methodology for business.
+The Iterative & Incremental SDLC model essentially brings together an iterative design with an incremental development model which makes it amongst the best SDLC methodology for business.

 # Technologies Used